-and Japanese diode part numbers.
-Besides rectifier diodes, it includes Zeners, LEDS, Diacs, Triacs, SCRs, OCIs, photodiodes and display diodes.
+Cross-references European American and Japanese diode part numbers.
+Besides rectifier diodes, it includes Zeners, LEDS, Diacs, Triacs, SCRe, OCIs, photodiodes and display diodes.

-BP144: FURTHER PRACTICAL ELECTRONICS CALCULATIONS AND FORMULAF \$15.0
+BP144: FURTHER PRACTICAL ELECTRONICS CALCULATIONS AND FORMULAF \$15.00

 This book covers many aspects of electronics where a knowledge and familiarity of the appropriate formulae is essential for a fuller understandings of the subejct.
-An essential addition to the library of all those interested in electronics be they amateur, professional or student
+An essential addition to the library of all those interested in electronics be they amateur, professional or student.

-ELEMENTS OF ELECTRONICS - AN ON-GOING SERIES F.A.
+ELEMENTS OF ELECTRONICS · AN ON-GOING SERIES

+F.A.
 WILSON, C.G.I.A., C.ENG., BP62: BOOK 1.
-THE SIMPLE ELECTRONIC CIRCUIT AND COMPONENTS \$11.70
+THE SIMPLE ELEC-TRONIC CIRCUIT AND COMPONENTS \$11.70 earlier books is assumed.
+BOOK 1.
+This book contains all the fundamental theory necessary to lead to a full understanding of the simple electronic circuit and its main components.

-BP77: BOOK 4 MICROPROCESSING SYSTEMS AND CIRCUITS \$11.80 Although written especially for readers with no more than ordinary arthmetical skills, the use of mathematics is not avoided, and all the mathematics required is taught as the reader progresses.
+BP77: BOOK 4 MICROPROCESSING SYSTEMS AND CIRCUITS \$11.00 Although written especially for readers with no more than ordinary arthmetical skills, the use of mathematics is not avoided, and all the mathematics required is taught as the reader progresses.

-Each book is a complete treatise of a particular branch of the subject and therefore, can be used on its own with one proviso, that the later books do not duplicate material from their predecessors, thus a working knowledge of the subjects covered by the earlier books is assumed.
+Each book is a complete treatise of a particular branch of the subject and therefore, can be used on its own with one proviso, that the later books do not duplicate material from their predecessors, thus a working knowledge of the subjects covered by the earlier books